 - Pour oil into a small bowl.
 Take a paper towel and dip it in the oil, and then use the paper towel to coat the crepe pan with it.
 Heat up the pan on the highest until it's really hot.

-- Transfer a small amount of batter into the pan by using a ladle.
+- Transfer batter into the pan by using a ladle (fill it up about ⅔s).
 Watching that the batter doesn't leave the pan, swirl it around until the batter coats the pan bottom evenly.
 When the crepe has slightly browned on the bottom (about 30 seconds), flip it around to the other side.
 Place the finished crepe on a plate.

 - Oil the pan with a paper towel.
 Heat the pan again, then repeat the process until you are out of batter.

 You can split the batter in half, use up some, and leave the rest in the fridge.
-However, make sure you use it up the next day.
+Use within 2 days.

-While you can reheat crepes, they are their very best when consumed after they're made.
+While you can reheat crepes, they are their very best when consumed the same day.